Watermarking Language Models with Error Correcting Codes: Experimental Results

-We also consider the baseline method from \citet{kirchenbauer2023watermark}, which we denote by \textit{KGW}.
-The thorough evaluation from \citet{piet2023mark} finds this to be the most practically effective and powerful watermark, and concludes that it serves as the state-of-the-art at the time of writing.
-We also compare with the recent method from \cite{huo2024token}, a variant of the method \cite{kirchenbauer2023watermark}, which we denote as \textit{Token Specific}.
+We also consider the non-distortion-free baseline method from \citet{kirchenbauer2023watermark}, which we denote by \textit{KGW}.
+The thorough evaluation from \citet{piet2025markmywords} finds this to be the most practically effective and powerful watermark, and concludes that it serves as the state-of-the-art.
+We also compare with the method from \cite{huo2024token}, a variant of the method \cite{kirchenbauer2023watermark}, which we denote as \textit{Token Specific}.

 For the methods from \cite{kirchenbauer2023watermark} and \cite{huo2024token}, we use their suggested hyperparameters.
 A key parameter is $\delta$, the level of distribution shift induced by the watermarking procedure.
 Greater values of $\delta$ result in larger distribution shifts and more detectable watermarking.
 The authors of \cite{kirchenbauer2023watermark} recommend $\delta\in[0.5,2]$ for watermarking.
 In our experiments, we choose to use $\delta=1$ and $2$ to represent medium and strong distribution shifts for the method from \cite{kirchenbauer2023watermark}.
 For the method from \cite{huo2024token}, a lightweight neural network is trained to predict token-specific $\delta$ and $\gamma$ values, where $\gamma$ controls the fraction of tokens in the green list.
 We set the network parameters using the default checkpoint suggested by the authors\footnote{\url{https://github.com/mignonjia/TS_watermark/tree/main/ckpt/llama}}.